 But her appointment to chair the exchange is in line with an ambitious economic and social reform programme announced by the government last year.
 One of its goals is to develop women's role in the economy and increase their participation in the workforce to 30 percent from 22 percent in coming years.

 Suhaimi will chair the Arab world's largest stock exchange at a critical time.
 It is preparing to offer its own shares to the public and is trying to win emerging market status from international equity index compilers.

 It is also expected next year to list the shares of national oil giant Saudi Aramco in what could be the world's biggest initial public offer.

-While heading the exchange, Suhaimi will keep her post at NCB Capital, an arm of National Commercial Bank, Saudi Arabia's largest listed bank, an NCB Capital official said.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+While heading the exchange, Suhaimi will keep her post at NCB Capital, an arm of National Commercial Bank, Saudi Arabia's largest listed bank, an NCB Capital official said.For all the latest market news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.